vivaria/edisonrul.ing/docs/source/cards/o/over-destiny.md

 ### Card Rulings

-●If the monster targeted by Over Destiny is removed from your GY by an effect on the chain, you can't Special Summon a monster.
+*   If the monster targeted by Over Destiny is removed from your GY by an effect on the chain, you can't Special Summon a monster.
-●If the Level of the monster targeted by Over Destiny is odd, round down.
+*   If the Level of the monster targeted by Over Destiny is odd, round down.